 Luckily, Donaill had a background in computers.
-He knew about a system developed in the Bell Labs in the ’50s which added to an extra bit to the end of each signal to make the sum of digits either odd or even (as agreed upon earlier by the sender and the receiver.
-Any error in the signal changed the sum of the signal and, hence, the receiver knew something had gone amiss.
-For instance, this is the signal to be sent is:
+He knew about a system developed in the Bell Labs in the ’50s which added to an extra bit to the end of each signal to make the sum of digits either odd or even, as agreed upon earlier by the sender and the receiver.
+Any error in the signal changes the sum of the signal and, hence, the receiver knows something has gone wrong.

 001 110 101 010 111 011

-Adding a parity bit to make each signal subset evenly summed:
+Adding a parity bit to make each signal subset evenly summed makes it

 0011 1100 1010 0101 1111 0110